publiccodenet/product-steering/README.md

 # product-steering template instructions

+## Introduction
 This repository template is used to help members of a codebase to implement product management in the open.
-A template repository allows you to easily create a new product steering repository which includes the configuration, issue templates, and files to get started.
+A template repository allows you to easily create a new target product steering repository which includes the configuration, issue templates, files and other resources to get started.
 After having created the repository you can alter it to better suit your needs.

-## Introduction
+Note: target refers to the repository you create based on this template repository

 ## How is it organized?

-## What is included?

-## Standard for Public Code
+The repository includes the following:

+- `product-steering template instructions` - The instruction you are reading now explaining how to use this template.
+You can remove this section from your target README
+- `TEMPLATE README Product steering` - The README template for your target product-steering repository (see below) include suggestions for content
+- An issue template for feature requests
+- A template kanban project board with welcome instruction card
+- Issue labels
+- Resources to learn more about product management

+## How to read?
+The template below uses the following readning conventions:

+When you read 'CODEBASE NAME' you can replace this with the codebase name

+When you see a link `[LINK](#insert-resource-here)` you can link to your own target repository assets such as CONTRUBTION.md, GOVERNANCE.md or other relevant documentation used in your codebase.

+>**TEMPLATE INSTRUCTION**: Contains useful background information on how to use this section in the template.
+You can remove this sections from your target README

+## How to use this template

+When you have codebase where a community wants to organize product management in the open you can use this template to quickly create a repository to accomodate this.Once the repository has created you can tweak the newly created repository to fit your needs.

+1. Make sure you have sufficient acces rights to the target repository where you want to create a new product-steering repository
+2. Go the target organization of the codebase and click "create new repository"
+3. When creating a repository you can select "based on template"
+4. Go to your newly created target product-steering repository and alter the `TEMPLATE README Product steering`.
+And remove any template specific documentation and instructions  including this '`product-steering template instructions`

+>NOTE: Everything below this line is the template README you can use for your target repository.

+---

 # TEMPLATE README Product steering
 This repository is used by the `CODEBASE NAME` community product steering group to: